xialab-ahu/pLM4PEP/README.md

 ## Training and test pLM4PEP model
 - Extracting features using [ESM2](https://github.com/facebookresearch/esm)

     Note: There are detailed tutorials available on this website(https://github.com/facebookresearch/esm).
-    In our "./pLM4PEP/esm-reduced", we have modified the extract.Py file and changed the way the model output results are saved from each peptide sequence as a file to the entire dataset as a file.
+In our "./pLM4PEP/esm-reduced", we have modified the extract.py file and changed the way the model output results are saved from each peptide sequence as a file to the entire dataset as a file.
+The user should download the esm model which named esm2_t12_35M_UR50D.pt in esm-reduced folder before extracting the embedding layer.
 ```shell
 cd "./pLM4PEP/esm-reduced"
 python extract.py esm2_t12_35M_UR50D.pt pLM4PEP/datasets/FRL_data/train_dataset_500.txt esm2/train_dataset_500 --include mean